hepplerj/Dissertation/ch2.dissertation.Heppler.md

 consequences of pollution to neighboring cities.

 Complaints and campaigns were not enough to stop San Jose's drive.
-In January 1968, voters approved consolidation by the razor-thin margin of nine votes.
+In January 1968, voters approved consolidation by the thin margin of nine votes.^["Covenant and Betrayal," *San Jose Mercury*, March 28, 1993.]
 However, many of the developments pro-consolidation Alvisans anticipated were never realized.
-No deep water port could be constructed because the dredging necessary ran up against new environmental laws passed in the earl 1970s.
+No deep water port could be constructed because the dredging necessary to accommodate large ships ran up against new environmental laws passed in the earl 1970s.
 The port had also become less important to San Jose since new industries relied far less on water for shipping and more on the new interstate system.
 Yet while commercial developments ran aground, the city continued to expand its sanitation facilities.
 Large land owners began selling their land to the city.
-Ton Santos sold his land to San Jose that allowed the city to create a huge landfill, which became so polluted that the Environmental Protection Agency declared the site a Superfund site in 1986.^["Rules and Regulations," *Federal Register* 51, no. 111 (June 10, 1986): 21054--21077.]
+Tony Santos sold his land to San Jose that allowed the city to create a huge landfill, which became so polluted that the Environmental Protection Agency declared it a Superfund site in 1986.^["Rules and Regulations," *Federal Register* 51, no. 111 (June 10, 1986): 21054--21077.]
 Bill Zanker sold his property to the city for \$1.5 million and moved to Sunnyvale.
 Zanker's land became the site of an expanded sewage plant that encompassed 1,764 acres and quadrupled its capacity.^["Covenant and Betrayal."]
-The new sewage plant became San Jose's key to growth, allowing the plant to handle the municipal waste of the whole region, including the industrial sewage from high technology industries.
+The new sewage plant became San Jose's key to growth, allowing the plant to handle the municipal waste of the whole region, including the industrial effluence from high technology industries.
 The plant eventually grew to service twenty-four cities.^["Alviso Report---Minutes of the San Jose City Council," August 13, 1973, 14, Folder ADM; Boards and Commissions; Local Agency Formation Commission; Cities--San Jose; detach--Alviso #1, Records of the Santa Clara County Local Agency Formation Commission.]

 ![Urban areas of the Bay Area, 2014.](figures/urban_areas_2014.png)